Your Voice Matters!

 Indigenous Community

-We are committed to engaging with Indigenous Peoples and community members in a good way, using Indigenous teachings and tools in our work, incorporating the community’s suggestions and building stronger partnerships.
+We are committed to engaging with Indigenous Peoples and community members in a good way, using Indigenous teachings and tools in our work, and building stronger partnerships.

 Francophone Community